 THIS is currently the anticipated timeline for this season ahead...

-2. Casting: last week of September; select rehearsals for leads start that last weekend of September and others the first week in October
+2. Casting: last week of September; select rehearsals for leads start the last weekend of September; others are the first week in October

 How YOU can be involved... (there is truly something for EVERYONE!)